 And it’s your job to find out if there’s a spot for you.

-Once you’ve looked through the first few pages of results, it's time to systematically work your way through each agency, association or company to find out if they work with freelance writers.
+Once you’ve looked through the first few pages of results, it’s time to systematically work your way through each agency, association or company to find out if they work with freelancers.

 3. Find out if they work with freelance writers

-a) The first thing to do is to start a word document or excel spread sheet so you can keep track of your search results.
+a) Start a word document or excel spread sheet to keep track of your search results.